 There are two ways to log into anonymous FTP.

-For Business and Reseller plans, this type of anonymous FTP allows users to view and download files.
-For VPS and Dedicated plans, this allows users to view, edit, download and upload files.
+- For Business and Reseller plans, this type of anonymous FTP users can view and download files.
+For VPS and Dedicated plans, users can view, edit, download, and upload files.